 A taxpayer intending to avail the benefit under more than 1 Section of the Income Tax Act shall make separate applications in the same manner for opening an account under different sections of the Income Tax Act.

-Features of Capital Gains Account Scheme
+Types of Capital Gains Account Scheme

 - Capital Gains Account – Type A – Savings Account: This is like a normal savings account and the interest payable on this account is the same as the interest paid on normal savings account by that bank.
 In case of Type A Account, the deposit office shall issue a pass book to the depositor wherein all amounts of deposits, withdrawals, together with the interest due, shall be entered over the signature of the authorised officer of the Bank.